lmdu/pyfastx/docs/source/commandline.rst

     positional arguments:
       fastx                 input fasta file, gzip support
-      region                format is chr:start-end, start and end position is 1-based, multiple names were separated by space
+      region                format is chr:start-end, start and end position is 1-based, multiple regions were separated by space

     optional arguments:
       -h, --help            show this help message and exit